‘Surreal’: NY funeral homes struggle as virus deaths surge

 “Every person there, they’re not a body,” he said.
 “They’re a father, they’re a mother, they’re a grandmother.
 They’re not bodies.
 They’re people.”

-Like many funeral homes in New York and around the globe, Marmo’s business is in crisis as he tries to meet surging demand amid the coronavirus pandemic that has killed more than 2,200 people in New York City alone.
+Like many funeral homes in New York and around the globe, Marmo’s business is in crisis as he tries to meet surging demand amid the coronavirus pandemic that has killed around 1,400 people in New York City alone, according to a tally from Johns Hopkins University.
 His two cellphones and the office line are ringing constantly.
 He’s apologizing to families at the start of every conversation for being unusually terse, and begging them to insist hospitals hold their dead loved ones as long as possible.

 His company is equipped to handle 40 to 60 cases at a time, no problem.
 On Thursday morning, it was taking care of 185.